 2. Level The Bed To Get Same Distance

-Even if you weren’t running into bed adhesion problems, Make sure the print bed is perfectly leveled is something you need to do before 3D printing.
+Even if you weren’t running into bed adhesion problems, making sure the print bed is perfectly leveled is something you need to do before 3D printing.
 Aside from assuring good bed adhesion, it also enhances stability and makes sure there is no distortion in the final print details.

 Fortunately, most 3D printers already have automatic leveling functions.
 If this is the case for you, just run the bed leveling sequence for a few minutes before starting the 3D printing project.